Anthony Casso: Taking over the family with Amuso

-In November 1986, Lucchese family boss Anthony Corallo sensed that the Commission Trial would result in a guilty verdict that would ensure the entire Lucchese leadership would die in prison.
-Corallo wanting to maintain the family's half-century tradition of a seamless transfer of power called both Casso and Amuso to Furnari's Staten Island home.
-Casso turned down the promotion to boss and instead suggested that Amuso become the new boss.
+By November 1986, Corallo was sensing that the Commission Trial would result in a guilty verdict that would ensure the entire Lucchese leadership would die in prison.
+Wanting to maintain the family's half-century tradition of a seamless transfer of power, Corallo called both Casso and Amuso to Furnari's Staten Island home.
+Casso turned down the promotion to boss and instead suggested that Amuso be given the position.
 Amuso formally took over the family in 1987 and Casso succeeded Furnari as consigliere.
-Casso later took over as Underboss in 1989 after Mariano Macaluso retired.
+Casso later took over the role of underboss in 1989 after Mariano Macaluso retired.

-While at the top of the Lucchese family, Amuso and Casso shared huge profits from their family's illegal activities.
-These profits included: $15,000 to $20,000 a month from extorting Long Island carting companies; $75,000 a month in kickbacks from eight air freight carriers that guaranteed them labor peace and no union benefits for their workers; $20,000 a week in profits from illegal video game machines; and $245,000 annually from a major concrete supplier.
-Amuso and Casso also split more than $200,000 per year from the Garment District rackets, as well as a cut of all the crimes committed by the family's soldiers.
+In their new positions, Amuso and Casso shared huge profits from the Lucchese family's illegal activities.
+These profits included: $15,000 to $20,000 a month from extorting Long Island delivery and carting companies; $75,000 a month in kickbacks from eight air freight carriers operating in the New York area in exchange for no labor action from workers over their low benefits; $20,000 a week in profits from unlicensed video game machines set up in businesses with connections to the family; and $245,000 annually from a major family-owned concrete supplier.
+Amuso and Casso also split more than $200,000 per year from the Garment District protection rackets, as well as a cut of all the crimes committed by the family's soldiers.

-In one instance, Casso and Amuso split $800,000 from the Colombo family for Casso's aid in helping them rob steel from a construction site at the West Side Highway in Manhattan.
-In another instance, the two bosses received $600,000 from the Gambino family for allowing it to take over a Lucchese-protected contractor for a housing complex project on Coney Island.
-Casso also controlled Greek-American crime boss George Kalikatas, who gave Casso $683,000 protection money in 1990 alone to operate a loan sharking, extortion, and illegal gambling organization in Astoria, Queens.
+In one instance, Casso and Amuso split $800,000 from the Colombo crime family for Casso's aid in helping them rob steel from a construction site at the West Side Highway in Manhattan.
+In another instance, the two bosses received $600,000 from the Gambino family for allowing them to take over a Lucchese-protected contractor for a housing complex project on Coney Island.
+Casso also controlled Greek-American crime boss George Kalikatas, who gave Casso $683,000 in protection money in 1990 alone to operate a loan sharking, extortion and gambling organization in Astoria, Queens.